ahlimosa-gif/Stock-analysis-ai-platform/README.md

 ```

 - If `python3` is unavailable, try `python`.
-- If deployment cannot find the app, verify that `app.py` is in the repository root and `pages/` is beside it, not nested incorrectly.[cite:272][cite:282]
+- If deployment cannot find the app, verify that `app.py` is in the repository root and `pages/` is beside it, not nested incorrectly.

 ## Disclaimer